nl-design-system/rijkshuisstijl-community/.changeset/tidy-mice-allow.md

 '@rijkshuisstijl-community/link-react': minor
 ---

-Added an option to import the components seperate from the css.
+Added an option to import the components separate from the css.